 Security and Encryption

 It’s hard to find fault with the security measures that Perfect Privacy has put in place.
-OpenVPN is the best-known VPN protocol today.
+OpenVPN is among the best VPN protocols today.
 It is currently unhackable, and it seems certain to remain so for at least a few more decades.
 This protocol provides you with 256-bit encryption.
 This combination is so outstanding that it is used the world over by governments and military agencies.

 Perfect Privacy also gives you the option of letting your web traffic take multiple “hops” to provide you with extra layers of security.
 If it’s vital that no one knows what you do online, then this service is essential.